johnsanterre/DataScience/topic_001.md

 - Statistics == Bayesian, Frequentist, Statistical Machine Learning
 - Math == Numerical Linear Algebra, Wavelets, Signal processing,

-### Different roles
-- Async and Book are most important for homworks and quizs
-- Live sesions are most valuable for final presentation
-- Directly after live session is best time for going over homework/remidial help.
-- Office hours provide over flow for that time.

 With so many ways to contribute, it’s hard to figure out how to be you versus how to be someone else.